-Think to yourself, WHAT do you want to talk about?
+Start by thinking to yourself, WHAT do you want to talk about?
 WHAT do you want people to know?
-This is one reason why people are put off by blogging, but if you have a topic that you are passionate about, or that you are really informed on, why not educate people about it?
+Not knowing what they want to write about is one reason why people are put off by blogging, but if you have a topic that you are passionate about, or that you are really informed on, why not educate people about it?

 Once you have decided on what your blog will be about, look at what else is out there.
 Are there many similar blogs to yours?
 What could you do differently.
 A lot of the time, bloggers will collaborate together, so get in touch with similar writers in your field.